littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

 v7.0.1 (05/05/25) Post Phoenix (4.0) hotfix
+-Direct Revelations fixes/updates:
--Improperly scoped to variable for DR councilor level (rendering whole system possibly moot??)
+--Improperly scoped to variable for DR councilor level (rendering whole system possibly moot??) (maybe I should backport this...)
--Upped DR pop reqs for Wild Cult
+--Upped pop reqs for Wild Cult
+-Royal Justice edict updates:
+--Per pop now calculated as per 100 pops of applicable pop group for Estates General
+---"Applicable" now means free, not being purged or assimilated, and able to think (maybe I should backport this...)
+--Ruler level now reduces cost of declaring "Realm in Peril" (maybe I should backport this...)

 v7.0 (05/05/25) Phoenix (4.0) Update
 -Fixed what was needed for compatibility with Stellaris 4.0 (Phoenix).